Rightsizing Your Vehicle Fleet to Conserve Fuel

 Evaluate Vehicle Needs and Use

-A fleet rightsizing strategy should evaluate the business case of each vehicle to determine whether reassigning, replacing, or eliminating the vehicle would reduce petroleum use and costs without compromising fleet activities.
+A fleet rightsizing strategy should evaluate the business case of each vehicle to determine whether reassigning, replacing, or eliminating the vehicle would reduce petroleum and maintenance costs without compromising fleet activities.
 Fleet managers often need to define evaluation criteria and rank vehicles to complete this analysis.
 A fleet dominated by sport utility vehicles, for example, may find that mid-size sedans suffice with a significant reduction in fuel costs.

 Fleet managers may develop their own analysis or use existing evaluation tools.
 The Vehicle Allocation Methodology developed by the U.S. General Services Administration is an evaluation framework that federal agency fleets use to ensure fleets are cost-effective and contain the appropriate number and type of vehicles.
 Learn more about this methodology in the Comprehensive Federal Fleet Management Handbook.